s-bishnoi/shubham-bishnoi/README.md

 [<img src="./stuff/photo.png" width="150"/>](./stuff/photo.png)

 Hello!
 My name is Shubham Bishnoi.
-I just completed my Statistics Honours degree with a Computer Science minor from University of Waterloo.
+I'm an undergraduate from University of Waterloo with Statistics Honours degree and a Computer Science minor, class of 2020.
 Few things that interest me are data visualization, A/B testing and working with databases.
-I am looking for a respectful and creative work environment and team that challenge me to learn new things.
 I aspire to teach Data Science and Ethics in the future.
+Few of my hobbies are painting, dancing and collecting lapel pins.

 # Contact Information